Rlauckern/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+A: Session based authentication is where the user state is stored on the servers memory.
+In token based authentication the data is encrypted in a JET with a secret and then sent back to the client.
+Then it is stored on the clients side and sent as a header in every subsequent reuest.
+They both have pros and cons and people each have their own opinion on which they prefer to use.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+A: Bcrypt will add a hash encryption making your data more secure.
+You can determine how many times it re-hashes it which will make it stronger and more difficult to decrypt.

 3. How are unit tests different from integration and end-to-end testing?

+A: Unit tests focus on a small and isolated piece of the data to make sure it' behaving the way it's iontended to.
+In end-to-end testing, the behavioral flow of the software is tested.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+A: A proper test will be independent and test only one unit of code.
+Does not test more than that and does not incorporate other tests with itself.